 Sprinkle lightly with sea salt, pepper, and herbs de Provence.
 Toss.
 Set aside.

 Wash hens and pat dry with paper towels.
-Brush with olive oil, sprinkle with sea salt, pepper and herbs.
+Brush with olive oil, sprinkle with sea salt, pepper and herbs. make sure all sides are oiled and seasoned

 Place hens on top of potatoes, breast side up and put in oven.